 The City of Florence is committed to becoming resistant to disasters.
 We coordinate with local, state, and federal agencies to mitigate environmental hazards that have the potential to affect personal safety and property.
-Residents are encouraged to gain familiarity about flood protection.
-Please continue to read on below about local flood prevention measures and available public and private resources.
+Residents are encouraged to gain familiarity with flood protection.
+Please read the information below about local flood prevention measures and available public and private resources.

 The City of Florence and Florence County participate in the National Flood Insurance Program (NFIP) and are responsible for managing developments within the areas subject to a 1% or greater annual chance of flooding (previously known as the 100-year floodplain).
 The City of Florence goes beyond the minimum NFIP requirements and participates in the Community Rating System which means a 20% flood insurance premium reduction for City residents.